jundalisay/superblist/content/en/research/other/alien/essassani/life.md

 title: "Life"
 weight: 6
 image: "/photos/physics/quasar.jpg"
-description: "The Essassani mantra is to 'Follow your excitement' and 'So what?'"
+description: "Your life becomes whatever you focus your attention on."
+author: Consolidated from Bashar
 ---